KaluOkorie/OnlineShoppingDB/README.md

     *   Take a look at the table relationships to understand the data model.

 3.  **Run the Example Queries:**
-    *   The `Queries.sql` file (in the repository) contains a variety of analytical queries.
-Try them out!
     *   Example: Find the top-selling product categories or identify your most valuable customers.

 ---